quipper/devops-test/README.md

   - The way how to run the program you create
 3. After all, run `./archive.sh`.
 This command creates `quipper-devops-test.zip` ZIP file from HEAD revision of current Git branch.
 4. Send ZIP archive file to us as an attachment of email.

+## Task 2: Architecture Discussion

+Make a presentation about an architecture of the system below.
+You can use any software, cloud services and protocols.
+In the presentation, you can bring in documents or write it on whiteboard there.

+### Asynchronous Job System

+- We want to create asynchronous job system for our many web applications
+  - such as encode video, create thumbnails
+- We want to retry 5 times when asynchronous job is failed
+- If asynchronous job failed 5 times, notify to our system admin
+- After job finished, even if it's failed, notify the result to users